Amazing tasty Unknown Mango Facts

 - Presenting a basket of mangoes is considered a gesture of friendship.

-- It helps in Constipation, Neuralgia, Bloating, Paralysis; it helps in Vata dosha; hence it is called Vataghana in Ayurveda.
+- It helps in Constipation, Neuralgia, Bloating, and Paralysis; it helps in Vata dosha; hence it is called Vataghana in Ayurveda.

 - More fresh Mangoes are eaten daily than any other fruit in the world.

-- Mango fruit can come in various colors in the ripened stage like Orange, Green, Saffron hued, Red, Yellow.
+- Mango fruit can come in various colors in the ripened stage like Orange, Green, Saffron hued, Red, and Yellow.

 - Mango is a symbol of prosperity as per Hindu spirituality